Northwick Park Hospital: In popular culture

 Northwick Park is the setting for the Channel 4 British sitcom Green Wing.

 The hospital features in the seventh series of ITV's Prime Suspect.

 The hospital interiors in the 1976 film The Omen, together with the exterior scene in which Katherine Thorn falls from a window and crashes into a parked ambulance, were filmed at Northwick Park Hospital.

-In episode 6, series 1 of Fawlty Towers ("The Germans"), Sybil Fawlty a shot of the entrance of Northwick Park Hospital is used for the opening of the episode.
+In episode 6, series 1 of Fawlty Towers ("The Germans"), a shot of the entrance of Northwick Park Hospital is used for the opening of the episode.

 Northwick Park Hospital features in the ITV2 reality show Emergency Nurses, which started airing in June 2022.